cofoeducistudent/BMMDB_c/README.md

 |rmrdb|reviews|m-email|string|email of reviewer who created it|
 |rmrdb|reviews|m-process|string|left for future feature of bulk delete etc |

-* Note this date is never updated.
+* *  Note this date is never updated.
 To generate a new date a completely new review must be created *
+* ** This data field was later converted to **release date**, without index text search  attached.
+I felt it was more beneficial

 <a id="skeleton"></a>
 >## SKELETON ##